Expand time

 We can only experience the world through our senses, but if our senses are dulled then we are not really going to experience much of the world around us

 It is not unfair to say that many of us live in a state of acute sensory deprivation.
+We might live like this until we die.
 Roman Krznaric, in his book The Wonderbox, describes this phenomenon as ‘a hidden form of poverty that pervades the Western World’.
 We generally fail to cultivate the full range of our sensory faculties, he suggests.
 We fail to nourish them and give them the attention they deserve.

 … These I have loved: